The FedEx 7-Day Delivery Announcement: More Than Meets the Eye

 What Should You Do Next?

-We have commented many times over the past several years that the actions taken by FedEx and UPS in relation to cost factors, such as base rates or changes to how costs are calculated (think GRIs and DIM), reveal how the companies as market leaders are still trying to figure things out.
-The growth of ecommerce and entrance of Amazon into their marketplace are now recognized as clear and present dangers to the status quo.
+We have commented many times over the past several years that FedEx and UPS’s actions in relation to cost factors, such as base rates or changes to cost calculations (think GRIs and DIM), reveal how the companies as market leaders are still trying to figure things out.
+The growth of ecommerce and entrance of Amazon into their marketplace are clear and present dangers to the status quo.

-The real cost impact for customers is also yet to be seen.
+The real cost impact for customers is not clear yet.
 In recent years, both FedEx and UPS have implemented more frequent, and less predictable, fees and surcharges squarely aimed at the B2C delivery market.
 It’s logical that as both carriers attempt to work through this 7-day-delivery challenge, this will continue.
 Whatever year-end GRIs are announced for 2020 will be very telling.